-Remick's amazing blue eyes vs Clift's even more insane-looking darker & sadder ones.
-And the film is that, too.
+[Cinémathèque PT #39: 35 mm] Remick's amazing blue eyes vs Clift's even more insane-looking darker & sadder ones.
+The film is that too.
 Those two could surely act.
 The story is so sad.
 So moving.
 So tragic.
-Don't think that there is a character in this film that is not totally damaged (as Blonde Redhead's Kazu so beautifully sings about in "For the Damaged").
+Don't think that there is a character in this film that's not totally damaged - as Blonde Redhead sing about in "For the Damaged".
 We're all crying inside.
 One can really die when forced to move out of HOME too ;(

 Rivers, the flooding of the landscape by man, decent people having to perform shitty tasks for a Greater Good, the passing of the old order...all richly emotive and laden with allegorical weight, but the real river of "Wild River" is Clift himself, who seems disoriented by the breaking dam and whitewater rapids of his own inner and private turmoil.